ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

     $ sudo rm /var/log/urbackupclient*
     ~~~

-3. Since uninstalling the client affects the system at its lowest level, you will have to reboot the VM:
+3. Since uninstalling the client affects the system at its lowest level, you have to reboot the VM:

     ~~~sh
     $ sudo reboot